typemytype/booleanOperations/README.rst

 BooleanOperations
 =================

-Boolean operations on paths based on a super fast `polygon clipper library by Angus Johnson <http://www.angusj.com/delphi/clipper.php>`__.
+Boolean operations on paths which uses a super fast `polygon clipper library by Angus Johnson <http://www.angusj.com/delphi/clipper.php>`__.

 You can download the latest version from PyPI: